There were loads of experiences I was excited to have when I arrived in Japan.

 7. Relax in a zen garden

 There’s something incredibly tranquil about a zen garden.
 I visited a handful throughout Japan, with my favourite being Yoshiki-en in Nara.
 This garden is free for international tourists if you show your passport, but somehow it’s kept relatively off the radar… there were only a handful of other tourists in the garden while we were there.

 I found a stone bench in the moss garden and sat to meditate for 10 minutes to the sounds of birds, trickling water, and footsteps.
 It was such a lovely place to collect my thoughts away from the crowds of Nara Park.
 Zen gardens can be found near many temples are shrines throughout Japan – make sure you take a few moments to sit quietly and relax when you find one.

 Traditional Japanese-style rooms are a little different from what we might expect from a regular hotel.
 Tatami rooms can be found at most Ryokans (Japanese inns) or onsen resorts around the country.

 The rooms are generally an open space with tatami straw mats covering the floor.
 Shoes must be taken off before entering the room.
 Instead of beds, futon mattresses are laid out on the mats.
 This might sound like a strange way to spend the night, but it’s actually quite comfortable!
-We stayed in a tatami room for one night in Mt Fuji for a unique experience.
+We stayed in a tatami room for one night at a resort in Mt Fuji for a unique experience.

 9. Get lost in the streets of Tokyo